 Gift shopping can be difficult, especially for older adults.
 Not only do they simply buy items they need for themselves, most people seem to be trying to declutter after years of accumulating stuff.
-That leaves me trying to think of clutter-free yet useful gifts on a budget, and -- as you know -- that is HARD.
-Gifts for genealogists, however, are plentiful.
-Family history gifts come in a range of prices, making them affordable no matter what your budget.
+That leaves me trying to think of clutter-free yet useful gifts on a budget, and—as you know—that is HARD.

-If you have ideas that I've missed or feedback on items I've listed, I'd love to hear your family history gift ideas in the comments.
+If you have ideas I've missed or feedback on items I've listed, I'd love to hear your family history gift ideas in the comments.

 Gifts for Genealogists: Under $10